TugrulSTE/Career-Mode-Filter/README.md

 # 🔹Career Mode Filter🔹

-Mobile Application for filtering players and see their information to utilize in career modes in football games ⚽
+Mobile Application to filter players and see their information to utilize in career modes in football games ⚽

 ### Features:
 - Searching and filtering players according to their overalls, potentials, values, ages and positions 📂